pyro-team/bkt-legacy/README.md

 ## System requirements

-The BKT runs under Windows from Office 2010 in all current Office versions as well as on Mac starting with Office 2016.
+The BKT Legacy Toolbar runs under Windows from Office 2010 in all current Office versions as well as on Mac starting with Office 2016.
 Some functions are not available on Mac though.

 ## Installation